periodic-agent/stcc-strategy/WORKFLOW.md

 - Claude extracts CDN URLs from the SingleFile HTML and produces the script
 - Images batch-download from BGG CDN to local folder
 - Upload all images to Claude in next chat
+- Note: BGG switched to embedding base64 WebP directly in newer threads vs older CDN-hosted JPEGs, so new guides will note require manual downloads.

 ### Step 3 — Send to Claude
 Upload: